 Flash content should be avoided.
 It will not play at all on iOS devices (iPad, iPhone, iPod Touch) and Adobe has discontinued Flash development for ALL mobile devices.
 Many users with disabilities, including those that use screen readers, have problems with Flash.
 Some search engines have problems finding Flash websites.

 HTML5 is a better alternative to Flash.
 It is an open standard, uses less bandwidth and is more accessible than Flash.
 HTML 5 now even has the ability to embed video.

 If you use ONLY color to impart meaning on your website, you are holding back information from many vision impaired users-including the estimated 6-9 percent of men in the U.S. who are color deficient or color blind.
 The most common broad category of color-blindness is often called red-green color-blindness.
 For someone who is color-blind, a website that uses a green button to signify "Go" and a red button to signify "Stop" could be very confusing.

 Color contrast is also important to sighted users and users with low vision: the eye must work harder (and therefore becomes tired more easily) if low-contrast background colors are used, for example, to separate columns in a page.
 Red text on a green background is low contrast, as is purple text on a black background.
 Black text on a white background is high contrast.
 There are online tools available to help you determine good color contrast.
-One is WebAIM's color contrast checker.
-Another is the Snook Colour Contrast Checker Tool.
+To check color contrast on the Web, you can sample colors using Colorzilla, an extension for Chrome and Firefox, then check the contrast with the WebAIM color contrast checker.
+For a tool to check color contrast on both web and other documents (anything you can see onscreen), download the Colour Contrast Analyser.
 Adobe Photoshop has a color blindness filter under View> Proof Setup> Color Blindness.